now

 􁷖

-Main assumption:
+Main hypotheses:

-These changes increase by 2x the account activation rate and the amount of 1st time users viewing recipes.
+This will double the account activation rate and the amount of 1st time users viewing recipes.

 􀬲